timcardenuto/ex.MessageConsumer/README.md

-## ex.MessageProducer ##
+## ex.MessageConsumer ##

-Example Redhawk Component that produces Event Messages - in this case a fake Geolocation message.
+Example Redhawk Component that consumes Event Messages - in this case a fake Geolocation message.

-See the example waveforms for how it can be used with the ex.MessageConsumer
+See the example waveforms for how it can be used with the ex.MessageProducer